128technology/docs/docs/about_supported_drivers.md

 title: Supported NICs and Drivers
 sidebar_label: Supported NICs and Drivers
 ---

-The Session Smart Router / 128T supports the following certified NICs and Drivers:
+## Certified NICs and Drivers

+The following NICs and drivers have been tested and are certified by Juniper / 128 Technology for use with the Session Smart Router / 128T.

-## Intel
+### Intel

 | Device ID | Driver | SSR/128T Version Introduced |
 | --- | --- | --- |